 If the immature tooth is completely avulsed, time is extremely important.
 If the tooth is placed back in the socket within an hour, the chances the blood supply will reform is very good.
 The tooth needs to be stabilized and evaluated for three to four weeks.
 A change in the tooth color, pain, swelling or loosening of the tooth indicates pulpal death.
 If this happens, apexification will be required.

-As with all trauma cases the teeth should be followed longer than standard root canal treatments.
-At our office these teeth are followed for an additional three to five years at no charge.
+As with all trauma cases, the teeth should be followed longer than standard root canal treatments.
+Dr. Semashko can provide treatment for traumatic dental injuries in Pittsburgh.
+At our Endodontics in Cranberry, these teeth are followed for an additional three to five years at no charge.